Travel & Touring | WA Destinations

 Tour the Cape Leeuwin Lighthouse

-Located at the most south westerly tip of Australia, the Cape Leeuwin Lighthouse is the tallest mainland lighthouse in the country.
-This iconic landmark was constructed from local limestone in 1895, and is still a working lighthouse for vessels travelling in and around Cape Leeuwin.
-The lighthouse’s interpretative centre is located within one of the original lighthouse keepers’ cottages, and provides an insight into the daily lives of the numerous kepeers of this lighthouse over the years.
+Located at the most south-westerly tip of Australia and perched between two oceans, the Cape Leeuwin Lighthouse is the tallest mainland lighthouse in the country.
+Constructed from local limestone in 1895, this iconic landmark is still a working lighthouse for vessels travelling in and around Cape Leeuwin.
+It’s also home to live-in lighthouse keepers who still watch over its (now automated) light in between guided tours.

 Fully guided tours of the lighthouse tower depart daily, running every half an hour from 9am to 4:30pm.
+RAC members save 10% on Cape Leeuwin Lighthouse tours.

 Visit the Augusta Historical Museum